Is there an easy way to capture the current state of a DataSet and copy it into a new, independent DataSet?

 I am not seeing a particular field (column) in a report when I import data using a certain connector.
 Can Domo add this field for me?

 I can't find a connector I need in the Domo Appstore.
-Can I build a custom connector?
+What should I do?

-If Domo doesn't currently have a pre-built connector you need, you can use our connector IDE to build your own to any custom data source.
+If you're a little more technical, you can use our connector IDE to build your own to any custom connector.
 To get started, see our Developer Portal.
 For a list of all of our third-party custom connectors currently available, see Available Custom Connectors.

 If one of your connectors stops working, we recommend that you first try to discover and resolve the error yourself by doing the following: